What is swimmer's itch?

 and mammals in the life cycle of the parasites?

-When cercariae contact a suitable bird or mammal, they penetrate
+When cercariae contact a suitable bird or mammal host, they penetrate

-through the skin, migrate through various organs such as the
+through the skin, migrate through various organs including the

 liver and lungs, and then reside in the blood vessels of the

-host, particularly those surrounding the intestine.
-The parasites
+host, particularly the veins surrounding the intestine.
+There the parasites

-and thin.
+develop into extremely small and thin adult worms.
 The female worms (no bigger than a single hair of a

-paint brush) then lay eggs that work their way into the host's
+paint brush) lay eggs that work their way into the host's

 intestine.
-When the host defecates into the water, the eggs of
+When the host defecates into the water, the egg hatches into the next stage, a miracidium.

 Why should ducks, geese, and swans